AppsDevTeam/nette-tracy-component-locator/README.md

 # Nette Tracy Component Locator

-Install with the `composer require adt/nette-tracy-component-locator` command.
+Install with the `composer require --dev adt/nette-tracy-component-locator` command.

 Add `\ADT\ComponentLocator\ComponentLocator::initializePanel($this);` to your project, for example to `BasePresenter::afterRender` method.

-Be sure to have something like this in your neon:
+Be sure to have something like this in your local neon:

 ```
 tracy: